David G. Kalergis, JD/MBA

 Robert W. Adams, Esq., serves as a Director on the Company’s Board.
-Mr. Adams is a partner in the intellectual property law firm of Nixon & Vanderhye P.C.
+Mr. Adams was, until his recent retirement, partner in the intellectual property law firm of Nixon & Vanderhye P.C.
 (Arlington, VA).
 He is a member of the Virginia State Bar and the International Trademark Association.
 His practice specialty over the past 25 years has been U.S. patent litigation and international patent licensing and negotiations.
 Mr. Adams received a BA from the University of Maryland in 1972 and a JD (with honors) from George Washington University in 1975

 Mark T. Giles, JD

 Member, Board of Directors

 Mr. Mark T. Giles has been a Director of Diffusion Pharmaceuticals LLC since June 2008.
 He is the sole Managing Member of Panda Holdings, LLC, which engages in the investment and management of private capital.
 He has served as the Chief Executive Officer and Chairman of Virginia National Bank, President of two publicly traded bank holding companies and subsidiary banks in Texas, and practiced law with the banking group of a Houston law firm.
 Mr. Giles also served as the Chairman of VNBTrust.
 He is a founding director of Walk2Campus Properties, LLC, and chairs the boards of Relay Foods, Inc. and Expedition Trust Company.
 He serves on the boards of The Paramount Theater Foundation and The Paramount Theater Operating Company; and of the Thomas Jefferson Area United Way; and the Computers4Kids Program.
 He also serves on the Medical Affairs Board and Finance Committee of Martha Jefferson Hospital.
 In 1977, he received a BS degree from the McIntire School of Commerce at the University of Virginia.
 Mr. Giles received a J.D degree from the University of Virginia School of Law in 1980.